Apparent horizon as a membrane: Properties of physical black holes

-As we discuss in Section~\ref{s:kappa} the well-defined generalisation of the surface gravity to spherically-symmetric dynamical are approximately (or exactly, Hayward--Kodama surface gravity $\kappa_\mathrm{K}$) are equal to $(1-w_1)/(2r_+)$.
+As we discuss in Section~\ref{s:kappa} Hayward--Kodama surface gravity $\kappa_\mathrm{K}=(1-w_1)/(2r_+)$ is a natural generalisation of the surface gravity in stationary spacetimes.
 It coincides with the Schwarzschild value $\kappa=1/4M=1/2r_\sg$ only if $w_1=0$.

-We will use this value throughout, both because this is the basis for the Hawking temperature \cite{BD:84,BMPS:95}, and especially because even small deviations of the first mass expansion coefficient from zero have dramatic influence on the QNM spectrum \cite{MSST:25}.
+We use this value throughout, both because this is the basis for the Hawking temperature \cite{BD:84,BMPS:95}, and especially because even small deviations of the first mass expansion coefficient from zero have dramatic influence on the quasinormal modes (QNM) spectrum \cite{MSST:25}.

-Hence unless it is assumed otherwise we set $w_1=0$, which leads to \be \alpha^2=\frac{4\xi}{r_\sg}. \ee Assuming that $\kappa_\mathrm{K}=(2r_\sg)^{-1}$ and that the Page evaporation law \cite{FN:98,BMPS:95,P:05} has the same form in both $(t,r)$ and $(v,r)$ coordinates, with $r_\sg'=-A/r_\sg^2$, $r_+'=-A/r_+^2$, respectively, leads to the identification \cite{DSST:23} \be \Upsilon^2=\frac{A}{8\pi r_\sg^4}, \qquad \xi=\frac{A}{2r_\sg}. \ee It allows us to identify \be \alpha^2=\frac{4\xi}{r_\sg}=2|r_\sg'| , \qquad \ell_{12}=\frac{\alpha}{\sqrt{r_\sg}}. \ee In addition, adapting the arguments of \cite{B:81} that in a steady state approximation of the black hole evaporation \cite{BMPS:95,FN:98} we obtain \be \zeta_1\sim |r_+'|/r_+ \ . \ee Hence in the near horizon region $h_+\approx 0$, and the metric in $(v,r)$ coordinates as well approximated by a Vaidya metric with $2M(v)=r_+(v)$.
+Hence unless it is assumed otherwise we set $w_1=0$, which leads to \be \alpha^2=\frac{4\xi}{r_\sg}. \ee Assuming that $\kappa_\mathrm{K}=(2r_\sg)^{-1}$ and that the Page evaporation law \cite{FN:98,BMPS:95,P:05} has the same form in both $(t,r)$ and $(v,r)$ coordinates, with $r_\sg'=-A/r_\sg^2$, $r_+'=-A/r_+^2$, respectively, leads to the identification \cite{DSST:23} \be \Upsilon^2=\frac{A}{8\pi r_\sg^4}, \qquad \xi=\frac{A}{2r_\sg}. \ee It allows us to identify \be \alpha^2=\frac{4\xi}{r_\sg}=2|r_\sg'| , \qquad \ell_{12}=\frac{\alpha}{\sqrt{r_\sg}}. \ee In addition, adapting the arguments of \cite{B:81} that in a steady state approximation of the black hole evaporation \cite{BMPS:95,FN:98} we obtain \be \zeta_1\sim |r_+'|/r_+ \ . \ee Hence, in the near horizon region $h_+\approx 0$, and the metric in $(v,r)$ coordinates as well approximated by a Vaidya metric with $2M(v)=r_+(v)$.